Terms and conditions | Mission Direct

 If circumstances outside the control of MD make the mission trip unviable, MD will seek to reschedule the mission to another country and/or another time.
 MD may cancel a mission at any time for any reason, for example in the event that:

 – The UK government issues an adverse travel advisory.
-In such case you may be offered a substitute mission trip or be offered a refund of contributions made depending on what MD is able to claim back, except that any monies that have been raised by donations from third parties, subject to clause 4 herein.
+In such case you may be offered a substitute mission trip or be offered a refund of contribution donations made depending on what MD is able to claim back from already incurred costs, except that any monies that have been raised by donations from third parties, subject to clause 5 herein.

 – Fewer than the minimum required team places have been filled by the 12 weeks (Overseas) or 6 weeks (UK) before the departure date or for any other reason the mission trip becomes unviable as determined solely by MD.
-In such case, you may be offered a substitute mission trip or be offered a refund of contributions made except for any monies that have been raised by donations from third parties, subject to clause 4 herein.
+In such case, you may be offered a substitute mission trip or be offered a refund of contribution donations made except for any monies that have been raised by donations from third parties, subject to clause 5 herein.

 MD reserves the right in any circumstance to cancel the mission trip.
 However in no case will MD cancel your mission trip less than six weeks (Overseas) or two weeks (UK) before the scheduled start date unless it is for reasons outside of MD’s control.
-If MD has to cancel the mission trip before the start date (other than where Force Majeure) you will be offered either (i) an alternative mission trip of comparable type, or (ii) a refund of contributions made except for any monies that have been raised by donations from third parties, subject to clause 4 herein.
+If MD must cancel the mission trip before the start date, other than where Force Majeure, you will be offered either (i) an alternative mission trip of comparable type, or (ii) a refund of contribution donations made except for any monies that have been raised by donations from third parties, subject to clause 5 herein.
+MD defines Force Majeure as events outside MD’s control like war, terrorism, other conflicts that endanger life, disease outbreaks, nuclear contamination, natural and man-made disasters, or other events of equal significance or danger.

-2.1 In the event that MD is negligent in the performance of its duties, taking into account all relevant factors, MD will pay you reasonable compensation provided that you are able to show that MD has been negligent and has caused loss or damage (excluding consequential loss or damage).
+3.1 In the event that MD is negligent in the performance of its duties, and taking into account all relevant factors, MD will pay you reasonable compensation provided that you are able to show that MD has been negligent and has caused loss or damage (excluding consequential loss or damage).

 The amount of compensation if MD are found liable under this clause shall be limited to the cover provided by the Emergency Medical Expenses and Travel Insurance held by MD.